All Products

 Modifies table properties.
 Common scenarios include the following:

-• Modify the distribution key (distribution_key).
+• Change the distribution key (distribution_key).

-• Modify the segment key (event_time_column).
+• Change the segment key (event_time_column).

-• Modify the cluster index (clustering_key).
+• Change the clustering key (clustering_key).

 • All other table properties can be modified.

-• You do not need to use REBUILD to modify bitmap indexes (bitmap_columns) or dictionary-encoded columns (dictionary_encoding_columns).
-Use the ALTER TABLE syntax instead.
+• You do not need to use `REBUILD` to modify bitmap indexes (bitmap_columns) or dictionary-encoded columns (dictionary_encoding_columns).
+Use the `ALTER TABLE` syntax instead.

 WITH (<rebuild_parameter> [= <value>])